DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 - Provision Key: To get the Provisioning Key you need to continue the tutorial and execute step 4.
 - Provision Secret: To get the Provisioning Secret you need to continue the tutorial and execute step 4.
 - Certificate Authority: Select `KEYNOA-CLOUD INT CA2 MQTT v1` from the dropdown or follow step 5 to create a new CA.
-- Trust Anchor: Select the trust Anchor that will issue TLS certificate for DataHub website.
+- Trust Anchor: Select the trust Anchor that will issue TLS certificate for Data Hub website.
 Follow step 5 to create a new Trust Anchor.

 ![KEYNOA](/img/KEYNOA/Thingsboard/DatahubProvisionKey.png)

-4. Log in to the [ThingsBoard](https://thingsboard.devity.eu/login) with the credentials you find in KEYNOA (just click on the lock icon in the header of KEYNOA).
+4. Log in to [ThingsBoard](https://thingsboard.devity.eu/login) with the credentials you find in KEYNOA (just click on the lock icon in the header of KEYNOA).
 The Provision Key and Secret can be found in ThingsBoard in an already existing device profile (see step 4a).
-Otherwise you first need to create a device profile (see 4b)
+Otherwise you first need to create a device profile (see 4b).
 <!--- ![KEYNOA](/img/KEYNOA/Thingsboard/Device-Credentials.png) --->
 ![KEYNOA](/img/KEYNOA/Thingsboard/Keynoa_Credential_manager.png)